How to get the most out of EPCOT with toddlers and little kids

 Which EPCOT rides have rider switch?

 Rider switch is a service that’s useful if you’re in a group where not everyone wants to/can ride a certain attraction.
-It means that once one part of the party has finished riding the ride, the second part can jump directly to the lightening lane rather than waiting in the normal queue.
+It means that once one part of the party has finished riding the ride, the second part can jump directly to the lightning lane rather than waiting in the normal queue.

 You have to register for rider switch at the entrance to the ride, swiping everyone’s passes so they know who to let on next.
 It’s useful when you’re in a family group of four where two adults want to ride the ride but only one child can.